mrburnwal/Investigate-a-Dataset/README.md

 # Investigate-a-Dataset

-This is not a complete project now.!!!
+.ipynb,.py and .html of the project is attached in it.
+CSV file used in this project is also attached.